 - 1 How can illness have social origins?
-Give examples in your answer. - 2 What are the advantages and limitations of the biomedical model? - 3 What have been some of the consequences of the dominance of biomedical explanations for our understanding of health and illness? - 4 Why did the insights of social medicine/public health approaches have such a limited influence over the development of modern medicine? - 5 What are the three key dimensions of the social model of health?
+Consider the social gradient of health and examples of the social determinants of health in your answer. - 2 What are the advantages and limitations of the biomedical model? - 3 What have been some of the consequences of the dominance of biomedical explanations for our understanding of health and illness? - 4 Why did the insights of social medicine/public health approaches have such a limited influence over the development of modern medicine? - 5 What are the three key dimensions of the social model of health?
 Provide examples of each in your answer.
 What are the advantages and limitations of the model? - 6 In 1946, the World Health Organization defined health as 'a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity'.
 Why might some groups regard this definition as 'radical' and utopian?
 Who might these groups consist of?
 What do you think of the definition?